dataloop-ai/dtlpy-documentation/tutorials/annotations/lidar/data_setup/chapter.md

 1. **PCD Files:** Point Cloud Data files used for generating the 3D scenes. \
    Both single PCD file and multiple PCD files are supported. \
-   For more details on why PCD files are preferred, please refer to the [PCD file format documentation](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).
+   For more details about why PCD files are preferred, please refer to the [PCD file format documentation](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).

 2. **JPEG/PNG Image Files:** Usually showing the angle and viewport of the cameras that captured the main scene. \
-   These images will have real-time projections of 3D objects annotated in the main point-cloud scene.
+   These images will have real-time projections of the 3D objects annotated in the main point-cloud scene.

 ## 1. Files Setup